FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/installation.md

 │           ├── cert.cnf
 │           ├── ssl.crt
 │           └── ssl.key
 └── ca                       # The CA certificate directory, which mainly includes the CA certificate and the CA private key.
-Keep the CA certificate and the CA private key properly.
+Keep the CA certificate and the CA private key properly
     ├── ca.crt
     ├── ca.key
     ├── ca.srl